aws-samples/aws-secure-environment-accelerator/src/mkdocs/docs/faq/index.md

 ## 1.5.
 Support Concerns

-??? faq "The Accelerator is written in CDK and deploys CloudFormation, does this restrict the Infrastructure as Code (IaC) tools that I can use?"
+??? faq "1.5.1.
+The Accelerator is written in CDK and deploys CloudFormation, does this restrict the Infrastructure as Code (IaC) tools that I can use?"

     #### The Accelerator is written in CDK and deploys CloudFormation, does this restrict the Infrastructure as Code (IaC) tools that I can use?

     No. Customers can choose the IaC framework or tooling of their choice.
 The tooling used to deploy the Accelerator has no impact on the automation framework customers use to deploy their applications within the Accelerator environment.
 It should be noted that the functionality deployed by the Accelerator is extremely platform specific and would not benefit from multi-platform IaC frameworks or tooling.

-??? faq "What happens if AWS stops enhancing the Accelerator?"
+??? faq "1.5.2.
+What happens if AWS stops enhancing the Accelerator?"

     #### What happens if AWS stops enhancing the Accelerator?